Looking back on our history of providing “traditional” BVFLS work, we’ve enjoyed the long-time luxury of complacency.

 Either way, your MVS falls within your existing wheelhouse of capabilities … something you do now or have done in the past.

-Of course, it’s not just a matter of creating a MVS.
+Because I’ve learned (the hard way) that it’s not just a matter of creating a MVS.

 Because you also have to package and market and sell your MVS.

-Packaging, marketing, and selling are probably not your strong suits.
+And packaging, marketing, and selling are probably not your strong suits.